aqib-javed1119/Java-and-other-front-end-projects/Projects/Java Projects/Banking App/README.md

 # <p align = "center" > Banking Application </p>

 ## The project was made with Java
-## This project walks you through creating a bank account application .
-The application greets the user and asks them which function they would like to perform.
+## The application greets the user and asks them which function they would like to perform.
 Options are:

 ### A. Check balance  <br>
 ### B. Make deposit <br>